Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Asymmetric Networks

 \section{Asymmetric Networks}

-In this section we develop a constructive proof for Theorem~\ref{theorem1} in the spirit of \cite{gupta1}: we develop a communications scheme whose aggregate throughput equals the lower bound w. h. p., and as the capacity is the supremum of the aggregate throughputs of \emph{all} schemes, it will necessarily exceed this lower bound.
+We first develop a constructive proof for the lower bound (\ref{eq2b}) of Theorem~\ref{theorem1} in the spirit of \cite{gupta1}: we develop a communications scheme whose aggregate throughput equals the lower bound w. h. p., and as the capacity is the supremum of the aggregate throughputs of \emph{all} schemes, it will necessarily exceed this lower bound.